learningdebunked/SystemDesignFundamentals/README.md

 ![Screen Shot 2022-04-28 at 7 47 11 AM](https://user-images.githubusercontent.com/7702406/165779656-e7fd442e-2c28-47d8-8769-fc6c7d31fbc5.png)

-Finally some of the commercially available Load balancers:
+Some of the commercially available Load balancers:
 F5 and Citrix

+Load balancing algorithms

+1) Round robin
+2) WRR
+3) Least connections
+4) Least Response time
+5) IP Hash
+6) Consistent hashing

 **What are Proxies?
 What is a Forward Proxy and a Reverse Proxy?**